CERB Planning Program

 • Municipal Corporations

 • Special Purpose Districts

-CERB offers grants for planning projects up to 80% of the total project cost, not to exceed $50,000.
+CERB offers grants for planning projects up to 80% of the total project cost, up to $100,000.
 The applicant must match CERB’s funding with at least 20% of the total project cost, in cash.
 In-kind match is not allowed for this program.
 Cash matches can come from any funding source, but may not come from previous CERB-funded projects.